fastest963/daemonctrl/README.md

 # daemonctrl #

 Control your daemon via the command line.
-A `command` is anything after the flags passed to a node script.
+A `command` is the first word sent after the flags passed to a node script.
+The `commandArgs` is anything after the `command` and is not split on spaces.

-Example: `node send.js --flags [command]`
+Example: `node send.js --flags [command] [commandArgs]`

 ## Docs ##